Logbook, November 1-2

 The Bamboo with its flag of peace rocked by the wind does not seem worthy of his gaze.

-How much life would this ship have to tell, how many stories of people, how many stories of falls and ascents, how many miles, how many laughs, how many tears, how much, as they say in the rise of the mainsail, “tremendous desire for the sea”.
+How much life this boat would have to tell, how many stories of people, how many stories of falls and rises, how many miles, how many laughs, how many cries, how much, as they say in the heyday of the mainsail, "tremendous desire for the sea."

 It is much more than a slogan, it is a battle cry.
 The history of this ship began at 1982 when it left the Baltic shipyard in Finland.